 Where is the human element in investing

 There is a lot.
-Quantitive shops and moving averages just narrow the exogenous and endogenous variable to a manage level.
+Quantitive shops and moving averages just narrow the exogenous and endogenous variable to a managed level.
 Once you have your universe narrowed, then go to work.
 Pick stocks based on things like do you like the company and what they do etc.

 Remember investing is work not play.
 I have always said trading stocks is the most fun you can have with your clothes on, but this is about your money.
 Earn money first and have fun latter.
-Have fun playing tennis or whatever you like (me I like chess, languages, traveling though Eastern Europe).
+Have fun playing tennis or whatever you like (me I like chess, languages, traveling through Eastern Europe).
 However, when it comes to your hard-earned money, be wise and objective.
 This is why I back up my investment choices with quantitative investing research.